tc39/notes/es6/2013-07/july-24.md

-## Test 262 Update
+## Test262 Update
 (Brian Terlson)
 Test262-ES6.pdf

-Talk about moving test262 to github.
+Talk about moving Test262 to github.

 BT: What do we need to make that happen?